The 163-Hour Parent

 Five short steps.
 About fifteen minutes.

-The process is designed to feel low-anxiety and finite.
+The process is designed to feel low-anxiety, finite, and easy to understand on the first read.

 1